DrekiDegga/fulcrum-install/README.md

-Fulcrum Electrum Server Setup ScriptThis Bash script automates the installation and configuration of a high-capacity [Fulcrum](https://github.com/cculianu/Fulcrum) Electrum server on Debian 12 "Bookworm".
+# Fulcrum Electrum Server Setup Script
+This Bash script automates the installation and configuration of a high-capacity [Fulcrum](https://github.com/cculianu/Fulcrum) Electrum server on Debian 12 "Bookworm".
 It sets up Fulcrum to serve Electrum clients over TCP (port 50001) and SSL (port 443 with Let’s Encrypt), connecting to an existing Bitcoin Core node.
 The script is optimized for public servers with robust performance settings for high client loads.Features

 - Installs Fulcrum with all dependencies, using qmake for compilation.
 - Configures Let’s Encrypt SSL for secure connections on port 443.